ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

         Instructions for installing OMERO.server from scratch on Ubuntu 14.04 and Ubuntu 16.04 with Ice 3.6.

+    :doc:`server-ubuntu1804-ice36`
+        Instructions for installing OMERO.server from scratch on Ubuntu 18.04 with Ice 3.6.

     :doc:`server-debian9-ice36`
         Instructions for installing OMERO.server from scratch on Debian 9 with Ice 3.6.